Chainsaw Age Limit For Kids (Parents Guide)

 This makes me worry.

-Just imagine what those adventure-loving kids can do if they get chainsaws(and other power tools).
+Just imagine what those adventure-loving person can do if they get chainsaws(and other power tools).

 If I am not wrong, they might start finding the largest tree they could cut down……(and, of course, without knowing the risks and safety equipment)

-Tip: some kids have gifted skills.
+Tip: some person have gifted skills.
 I know a 5-year-old kid who can ride a 90cc quads pretty well.

 How Dangerous Is A Chainsaw For Juveniles?